Vikasdubey0551/Sequential-analysis-ANN/README.md

 # Goal
 Classification of protein function based on their sequences.

-**The protein function  which the project focusses is the ATP binding of proteins.**
+**The protein function  which the project focusses is the ATP binding.**

 ![Protein phosphorylation ](./picture/title.png)